pautva/co-creation-toolkit/src/content/case-studies/ventura-vdr.md

 If this proves to be a successful tool, it could also be applied to other regions besides Greater Manchester.

 ![Image](/co-creation-toolkit/assets/case-studies/vdr/vdr-screenshot.jpg)
-*VDR tool will allow users to explore business as usual scenario, create new scenarios and view/edit model settings.*
+*The VDR tool will allow users to explore business as usual scenario, create new scenarios and view/edit model settings.*

 ## Lessons learned